 Schlanger Law Group Fights to Protect Fraud Victims

-Troy Livingston’s recent experiences highlight the difficulties a cardholder may face in the aftermath of this type of identity theft.
+Credit and debit card theft can be difficult to resolve, but pre-paid credit card fraud brings special challenges.
+Take Troy Livingston, whose recent experiences highlight the difficulties a cardholder may face in the aftermath of this type of identity theft.

 Mr. Livingston purchased a pre-paid card from PLS and deposited $2,000 to the card account.
-Shortly thereafter, an identity thief gained access to Mr. Livingston’s account information, either by stealing or cloning the card.
-The thief then withdrew an aggregate $1,500 across four separate ATM transactions.
+Soon after, an identity thief gained access to Mr. Livingston’s account information, either by stealing or cloning the card.
+The thief then withdrew a total of $1,500 in four separate ATM transactions.

 Police investigators reached a different conclusion.
-In fact, law enforcement obtained a photograph of the person who made the withdrawals—a white man unknown to Livingston, who is African American—identified him, and filed charges against him.
+In fact, law enforcement obtained a photograph of the person who made the withdrawals—a white man unknown to Livingston, who is African American—identified the criminal, and filed charges against him.
 However, this updated information did not sway PLS, which continued to deny the claim.
-In the subsequent months, Livingston spent hours talking with PLS representatives, submitting information, and otherwise attempting to secure a refund for the fraudulent withdrawals.
+In the subsequent months, Livingston spent hours talking with PLS representatives, submitting information, and trying to get a refund for the fraudulent withdrawals.

 When those efforts ultimately failed, Livingston contacted Schlanger Law Group (SLG).
-SLG attorney Brian Herrington has initiated arbitration on Livingston’s behalf.
-Herrington plans to bring claims under both state and federal law, including the Electronic Funds Transfer Act (EFTA) and New York General Business Law section 349.
+One of SLG’s identity theft lawyers initiated arbitration on Livingston’s behalf.
+Our team plans to bring claims under both state and federal law, including the Electronic Funds Transfer Act (EFTA) and New York General Business Law section 349.
 The EFTA protects consumers against unauthorized use, and the New York statute prohibits deceptive conduct in consumer transactions, including creating false barriers to reimbursement.

 Don’t Give Up When Facing Pre-Paid Credit Card Fraud